-HOW OUR ACTIVITY CONTRIBUTES TO THE COMMUNITY OUTCOME Our unique natural environment is healthy and protected.
-Managing risk from rural fire and ensuring recreational boating is safe keeps Tasman special.
-Our urban and rural environments are people- friendly, well planned and sustainably managed.
-The activity ensures that living environments are safe, and that the activities of others do not negatively impact on citizen's lives.
-Through ensuring buildings are well constructed, safe and weather-tight, the activity contributes to the development of the District, and also ensures that the resale value of the community's assets are protected.
-Our infrastructure is efficient, cost effective and meets current and future needs.
-Parking control ensures parking facilities are available to ensure public access to urban retailers and services.
-Our communities are healthy, safe, inclusive and resilient.
+COMMUNITY OUTCOMES HOW OUR ACTIVITY CONTRIBUTES TO THE COMMUNITY OUTCOME Our communities are healthy, safe, inclusive and resilient.
 This activity safeguards the community's health and well-being by ensuring standards of construction, food safety, and registered premises operation are met and that liquor consumption and nuisances from dogs and stock, and risk from fire do not adversely affect quality of life.
 Our civil defence and emergency management system is designed to promote the safety of people and a resilient community.
 Our communities have opportunities to celebrate and explore their heritage, identity and creativity.
 Safe boating and providing such things as ski lanes ensures community access to the coastal waters of Tasman.
 Our Council provides leadership and fosters partnerships, a regional perspective and community engagement.
 We encourage people to make preparations for civil emergencies.